DaveMcEwan/dmpvl/prs/paper/ParameterDatatypes/ParameterDatatypes.md

 is explicitly declared and cannot be overriden by a parent module.
 This is the approach advocated in this document.
-No further checks on the type or size of these parameters are required because any override values froma a parent module are converted to the explicitly declared type.
+No further checks on the type or size of these parameters are required because any override values froma a parent module are implicitly cast to the explicitly declared type.
 The default values of `NOVALUE_INT` and `NOVALUE_BIT` are `32'd0` and `1'd0`
 respectively.